reconhub/learn/content/post/practical-real-time-response-2.md

 Ebola Response Team (2014) NEJM 371:1481–1495) with a mean of 15.3 days and a standard deviation 9.3 days?

-  - skewed distribution with much shorter mean than estimated in NEJM 371:1481–1495
-  - large majority of pairs have SI \<15 days
-  - cases may remember more precisely their recent exposures which may lead to underestimation of the serial interval
-  - when estimating the serial interval in real-time, longer serial intervals may not yet have been observed because of right censoring
-  - this estimate is based on few observations so there is uncertainty on the serial interval estimates

 ### Estimation of the Reproduction Number

 Now that we have estimates of the serial interval, we can use this